sysgears/grain/docs/latest.markdown

 </html>
 ```

-Please note that rendered page contents will be passed in `content` variable to the layout.
+Please note that rendered page contents is passed in `content` variable to the layout.

 ###Layout nesting
 One layout can be based on another layout.
 For example, here is some page layout, based on default layout above: